NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 • Non-Lucrative Visa (NLV): for passive-income earners, retirees, and those with savings — you cannot work for Spanish employers or clients.

-• Income requirement: approximately €2,400/month (400% of IPREM) for a single applicant in 2025 — this must be passive, not from employment.
+• Income requirement: approximately €2,400/month (400% of IPREM) for a single applicant in 2026 — this must be passive, not from employment.
+Some consulates now require a termination letter from your employer or retirement certificate.

 • Step 1: Gather documents — valid passport (6+ months), criminal background check (apostilled), medical certificate, health insurance proof, income/financial evidence, and visa application form (EX-01 for NLV).